MRCIEU/godmc_phase2_analysis/README.md

 ## 03

 Performing clumping on the results of 01.
 Using a p-val threshold of 1e-4 for cis and 5e-8 for trans.
 Using a radius of 1Mb from CpG to denote cis/trans.
+This uses the European samples in the 1000 genomes data as an LD reference panel.

 To run:

 ```
 cd 03_clumping_16